adiman1/yellowcab-data-orchestrator/readme.md

 These datasets are **large scale and time series oriented**, making it perfect for demonstrating **ETL pipelines, cross platform orchestration, and big data analytics**.

 They are available on NYC OpenData Website.
+Example dataset: [2022 Yellow Taxi Trip Data](https://data.cityofnewyork.us/Transportation/2022-Yellow-Taxi-Trip-Data/qp3b-zxtp/about_data)

 ---